lrtsuser/LRTS/README.md

 ## Detailed Description

+To help facilitating research in software testing, especially test prioritization, this repository provides:
+1. steps to download and use the full dataset of Long-Running Test Suites (LRTS) we have collected
+2. scripts to collect more builds from the evaluated projects
+3. implementations of different categories of Test-Case Prioritization (TCP) algorithms (time-based, history-based, information-retrieval-based, ML-based, RL-based)
+4. experiment scripts to evaluate the implemented TCP algorithms on the collected, extensible dataset

+### Reproducing results in the paper

 We provide the evaluation outcome data in the artifact such that one can reproduce results from the paper within a reasonable runtime.
 If you have run [`./artifact/eval_main.py`](./artifact/evaluation/eval_main.py) which produces new evaluation outcome data in the current repo, please run `git restore .` to restore the data before it is overwritten.

-### Reproducing results in the paper

-The steps below produce tables (Table 8-10) and figures (Figure 2) in the "Evaluation" section of the paper, and the dataset summary table and figure (Table 2 and Figure 1).
+The steps below produce all tables (Table 8-10) and figures (Figure 2) presented and analyzed in the "Evaluation" section of the paper, and produce the dataset summary table and figure (Table 2 and Figure 1).

 Go to [`./artifact/analysis_paper/`](./artifact/analysis_paper/) folder,